C4KEW4LK/birdnet_display/README.md

 The interface also displays the IP address of the Pi as a QR code for easy access from other devices.

 ![QR Code Overlay](screenshots/qr%20code%20overlay.png)

-A Python-based web application designed to run on a Raspberry Pi alongside BirdNET-Pi-Go.
-It displays the latest 3 bird detections on a screen attached to the Pi, using BirdNET data and local image caches.

 ## Features
 - Designed for Raspberry Pi with a connected display